neutrinojs/neutrino/packages/react-components/README.md

 # Neutrino React Components Preset

-`@neutrinojs/react-components` is a Neutrino preset that supports creating generic React components and previewing them without the need to embed in an application.
-Plays nicely with other Neutrino middleware, so you can build, test, preview, and publish multiple React components from a single repository.
+`@neutrinojs/react-components` is a Neutrino preset that supports creating generic React components.
+Plays nicely with other Neutrino middleware, so you can build, test, and publish multiple React components from a single repository.

 [![NPM version][npm-image]][npm-url]
 [![NPM downloads][npm-downloads]][npm-url]